-- delegation of specific authorities to the contractor; - a preapproved modular agreement; - a more flexible policy on advance payment, using the alternative approaches of the Cooperative Research and Development Agreement process; - revised administrative provisions to implement the existing class patent waiver for non-Federal sponsors; and - a parallel review process to speed review by all elements concerned.
+- C a pre-approved modular agreement; - a more flexible policy on advance payment, employing the alternative approaches of the Cooperative Research and Development Agreement process; - c revised administrative provisions to implement the existing class patent waiver for non-Federal sponsors; and - a parallel review process to speed review by all elements concerned.

 The process has been developed to promote consistency among sites performing work for non-Federal sponsors.
-Specific procedures for accomplishing work for non-Federal sponsors are to be negotiated between each contractor and the responsible operations office and set forth in a management and administration plan approved by the head of the field element.
+Specific procedures for accomplishing work for non-Federal sponsors are to be negotiated between each contractor and the responsible operations office.
 Operations offices and contractors have the responsibility for implementing this process in ways that best accommodate the unique aspects of their operations; this should allow contractors to be more responsive to requests for assistance from non-Federal sponsors.
 This non-Federal reimbursable work process is subject to further development and modification.

-This Manual includes-
+This Manual includes:

-- a general description of the process, including a process flowchart and checklist; - procedures used to delegate authority to contractors to execute agreements with non-Federal sponsors; - the DOE standard Work for Others Agreement for non-Federal sponsors; and - a description of the metrics to be used to measure the process.
+- a general description of the process, including a process flow chart and checklist; - the DOE standard Work for Others Agreement for non-Federal sponsors; and - a description of the metrics to be used to measure the process.